raspberrypilearning/freecad-chess-set/en/step_3.md

 The length of the sides of the cube need to be increased.
 You can use [Pythagoras' theorem](https://en.wikipedia.org/wiki/Pythagorean_theorem) to calculate the required dimensions of the cube.

-The sum of the square of the length of the two blue lines is equal to the square of the lenght of the red line.
+The sum of the square of the length of the two blue lines is equal to the square of the length of the red line.

 ![pythag_1](images/pythag_1.gif)